European Mental Health Week, 19-25 2025

 This webinar highlights the mental health challenges experienced by Ukrainian academics during the full-scale war.
 Based on empirical research and personal testimonies, the event explores how forced displacement, institutional collapse, […]

-Organized by RED NOSES International, this discussion will explore diverse perspectives on how artistic interventions support mental health and drive positive social change.
+Organised by RED NOSES International, this discussion will explore diverse perspectives on how artistic interventions support mental health and drive positive social change.
+It will be published on their website […]

 The Power of Multidisciplinary Collaboration in Mental Health Services: lessons learned from the European Programme for Mental Health Exchange